marius92mc/Parallel_Mergesort/README.md

     $ make

 ##### Run
-    $ java MergeSortInParallel -flags
+    $ java MergeSortInParallel flags
-    Where flags could be -n,    where n represents the number of elements -show, to show the elements
+    Where flags could be n,    where n represents the number of elements -show, to show the elements
-                         -threads n, where n represents the number of threads to spawn
+                         -threads number_of_threads, where n represents the number of threads to spawn

 ##### Clean